brokenhandsio/SteamPress/README.md

 This is the index page of the blog.
 The parameters it will receive are:

 * `posts` - a Node containing data about the posts and metadata for the paginator.
 You can access the posts by calling the `.data` object on it, which is an array of blog posts if there are any.
-These will include extra information such as the `authorName`, dates in a nice format and snippets (see below)
+The posts will be made with a `longSnippet` context (see below)
 * `labels` - an array of labels if there are any
 * `user` - the currently logged in user if a user is currently logged in
 * `blogIndexPage` - a boolean saying we are on the index page of the blog - useful for navbars